ktwu01/Topography/README.md

 # The influence of topography on the global terrestrial water cycle

-*Note: the paper has not yet been reviewed.*
+*Note: the paper has not been reviewed yet.*

-- Repository for review paper that contains the code used to make most of the plots.
-Other plots were made using QGIS or re-used from existing papers.
+This repository contains code used to make most of the plots shown in the review paper.
+Some plots were made using QGIS or taken from existing papers.

 - plot_climatic_water_balance_elevation_profiles: plots P and PET against elevation for different rectangular swaths in different mountain ranges (Figure 2a)